bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/placeholder.md

 ### Placeholder Cards

-Placeholders have built-in support for rendering a placeholder card with `b-placeholder-card`
+Placeholders have built-in support for rendering a placeholder card with `b-placeholder-card`.

 <HighlightCard>
   <b-placeholder-card style="max-width: 20rem" />